Dreams of a wedding: the ritual in which your life enters an important union

 “A wedding in a dream is not about the future.
 It is a ritual of joining: of two people, of two sides of yourself, of the old and the new in your life.”

-Such dreams come in moments when a serious inner or outer step of joining is ripening or already happening in your life, and this step asks for your adult gaze and respect.
+Such dreams come in moments when a serious inner or outer step of joining is ripening, or already happening, in your life — and this step asks for your adult gaze and respect.

-Preparation for the Wedding, the Waiting
+Preparation for the wedding, the waiting

-If the waiting is joyful — you have a living anticipation, and it’s worth not muffling with the soberness of “what if something goes wrong.”
-If the excitement is mixed with anxiety — this is normal before the significant; it’s worth giving both feelings space without the demand to “be calm.”
-If something troubles you in the preparation — there is a detail in the real situation asking for attention, and it’s worth not postponing.
-If there is bustle and many concerns around — active preparation for something great is underway in your life, and it’s worth not getting tangled in small things, losing the essence of the event itself.
+If something troubles you in the preparation, there is a detail in the real situation asking for attention.
+Do not postpone it.
+If there is bustle and many concerns around you, active preparation for something great is underway in your life.
+Do not get tangled in small things and lose the essence of the event itself.
 The travel-equivalent of the same suspense is endless waiting in the hall.

 Ask yourself: “For what great joining is my life preparing right now — and am I giving the preparation its right scale, not dissolving it in household concerns and others’ expectations?”